Last updated on July 8th, 2022 at 05:46 pm

 All Hail Those Golden Arches!

-The last two miles did indeed take about 20 minutes, but they were sweet minutes, or let’s say at least bearable minutes, knowing that a place to park my car, a restroom and a safe haven were fast approaching.
+The last two miles did indeed take about 20 minutes, but they were sweet minutes, or let’s say at least bearable minutes, knowing that a place to park my car, a restroom, and a safe haven was fast approaching.

 Miraculously, I did not slide off the roads in my virtually traction-free tires.
 Miraculously, I made it off the exit ramp and found a parking spot.